 In previous decades, we have taken strategic steps toward efficient use of resources so that textiles are designed and maintained with minimal burden to the environment, conserving natural resources.
 The next step was to eliminate buffers in stocks and inventories, to reduce overproduction.
-In the last few years, we have invested in our own on-demand manufacturing units, Prodems and digital solutions that optimise the number of textiles needed by our customers.
+In the last few years, we have invested in our own on-demand manufacturing units, Prodems, and digital solutions that optimize the number of textiles needed by our customers.

-Now we have begun our journey towards completely carbon-free textile services.
+Now we have begun our journey towards completely carbon-neutral textile services.
 During this journey, we may invite our customers to co-create and test, for example, new recycled fabrics, with other key stakeholders like fabric suppliers.
 On the other side, in our innovation workshops with customers, we concentrate on helping our customers in their challenges, for example, finding more sustainable ways to operate.

 We want nothing less than to be the leader of sustainable development in our industry.
 With our ambitious goals of carbon neutrality and recycling 100% of our textile waste by 2025, we have really set the bar high.

 Cost-efficiency and sustainability are not in conflict in our circular business model.
 For example, when we recycle water or decrease energy consumption with our heat recovery systems, it doesn’t only benefit the environment, it also reduces our costs.

 In our business, the most economical option for customers can be the most sustainable.
 For example, highly customised garments have limited possibilities for reusability, which we promote with our own offering.
 When textiles are used as long as possible, less textile waste is created, and fewer natural resources are required to manufacture new textiles.